-Much of the population of Mongolia still hold onto its old traditions and cultures.
-Gobi March (Mongolia) competitors will witness and experience this untouched culture in its natural form – in particular through the nomadic farmers along the course.
+Much of the population of Mongolia still holds onto its old traditions and cultures.
+Gobi March (Mongolia) competitors will witness and experience this untouched culture in its natural form – in particular through the nomadic farms along the course.

 Mongolia’s biggest celebration is the Naadam Festival which takes place in July each year.
-Competitors will experience a traditional Naadam Festival, featuring Mongolian wrestling, horse racing and archery – known as the “three games of men.”
+Traditional Naadam Festivals feature Mongolian wrestling, horse racing and archery – known as the “three games of men”.

 RacingThePlanet and the Esquel-Y.L.
-Yang Education Foundation partnered to create the RacingThePlanet-Esquel Scholarship Program, a seven-year program (2013-2019) to support education for girls in the Gobi region.
+Yang Education Foundation partnered to create the RacingThePlanet-Esquel Scholarship Programme to support education for girls in the Gobi region.

 We are proud to say that many competitors raise money and awareness for charities around the globe through their participation in the Gobi March (Mongolia).

 The fastest finish time on any Gobi March course was set by Ho Chung Wong of Hong Kong with an overall time of 20 hours and 34 minutes in 2018.